Nutella maker says will brave French tax hike

 Senators in France, where a left-wing government is hiking tax generally to help slash a bloated debt, have proposed a 300 percent tax hike on palm oil on the grounds that its production harms the environment and its consumption fuels obesity.

-Frederic Thil, French director for Ferrero, the Italian firm that makes the sugary, chocolate-colored paste, sounded a defiant note in Le Parisien daily.
+Frederic Thil, French director for Ferrero, the Italian firm that makes the sugary, chocolate-coloured paste, sounded a defiant note in Le Parisien daily.

 "The arguments are unfair and the repercussions would be catastrophic," he told the newspaper.